urwid/urwid/docs/tutorial/index.rst

 Setting the focus
 -----------------

-The easiest way to change the current :class:`~urwid.listbox.ListBox` focus is to call the :meth:`urwid.listbox.ListBox.set_focus` method.
-This method doesn't require that you know the :class:`~urwid.listbox.ListBox`'s current dimensions ``(maxcol, maxrow)``.
+The easiest way to change the current :class:`ListBox` focus is to call the :meth:`ListBox.set_focus` method.
+This method doesn't require that you know the :class:`ListBox`'s current dimensions ``(maxcol, maxrow)``.
 It will wait until the next call to either keypress or render to complete setting the offset and inset values using the dimensions passed to that method.

-The position object passed to :meth:`set_focus` must be compatible with the List Walker object that the :class:`~urwid.listbox.ListBox` is using.
-For :class:`~urwid.listbox.SimpleListWalker` the position is the integer index of the widget within the list.
+The position object passed to :meth:`set_focus` must be compatible with the List Walker object that the :class:`ListBox` is using.
+For :class:`SimpleListWalker` the position is the integer index of the widget within the list.

 The *coming_from* parameter should be set if you know that the old position is "above" or "below" the previous position.
-When the :class:`~urwid.listbox.ListBox` completes setting the offset and inset values it tries to find the old widget among the visible widgets.
-If the old widget is still visible, if will try to avoid causing the :class:`~urwid.listbox.ListBox` contents to scroll up or down from its previous position.
-If the widget is not visible, then the :class:`~urwid.listbox.ListBox` will:
+When the :class:`ListBox` completes setting the offset and inset values it tries to find the old widget among the visible widgets.
+If the old widget is still visible, if will try to avoid causing the :class:`ListBox` contents to scroll up or down from its previous position.
+If the widget is not visible, then the :class:`ListBox` will:

-* Display the new focus at the bottom of the :class:`~urwid.listbox.ListBox` if *coming_from* is "above".
+* Display the new focus at the bottom of the :class:`ListBox` if *coming_from* is "above".
-* Display the new focus at the top of the :class:`~urwid.listbox.ListBox` if *coming_from* is "below".
+* Display the new focus at the top of the :class:`ListBox` if *coming_from* is "below".
-* Display the new focus in the middle of the :class:`~urwid.listbox.ListBox` if coming_from is ``None``.
+* Display the new focus in the middle of the :class:`ListBox` if coming_from is ``None``.

-If you know exactly where you want to display the new focus widget within the :class:`~urwid.listbox.ListBox` you may call :meth:`urwid.listbox.ListBox.set_focus_valign`.
-This method lets you specify the *top*, *bottom*, *middle*, a relative position or the exact number of rows from the top or bottom of the :class:`~urwid.listbox.ListBox`.
+If you know exactly where you want to display the new focus widget within the :class:`ListBox` you may call :meth:`ListBox.set_focus_valign`.
+This method lets you specify the *top*, *bottom*, *middle*, a relative position or the exact number of rows from the top or bottom of the :class:`ListBox`.

 Combining widgets
 =================